 A master character actor whose stern, dignified presence made him the perfect villain, most famously as Shawshank's tyrannical warden.

-Bob Gunton's path to becoming one of Hollywood's most reliable authorities—both noble and corrupt—began on the Broadway stage.
-He earned a Tony nomination for his role in the musical 'Evita,' portraying Juan Perón opposite Patti Lupe.
-This theatrical grounding lent a commanding gravity he later brought to the screen.
-While he played a range of figures from U.S. Secretaries of State to comic book villains, his legacy was cemented with a single, chilling performance: Warden Samuel Norton in 'The Shawshank Redemption.'
-With his Bible-quoting hypocrisy and quiet menace, Gunton created an antagonist whose evil was systemic and believable.
-He has since populated films and TV with a gallery of stern officials, military men, and corporate sharks, each delivered with precise diction and an unsettling stillness.
-His career is a testament to the power of a character actor to leave an indelible mark with limited screen time.
+Bob Gunton earned a Tony nomination for his role as Juan Perón opposite Patti LuPone in the Broadway musical 'Evita.'
+That theatrical grounding lent a commanding gravity he later brought to the screen.
+He played U.S. Secretaries of State and comic book villains.
+But his single most chilling performance was Warden Samuel Norton in 'The Shawshank Redemption.'
+With Bible-quoting hypocrisy and quiet menace, Gunton created an antagonist whose evil was systemic and believable.
+Born in 1945, he has since populated films and TV with stern officials, military men, and corporate sharks, each delivered with precise diction and an unsettling stillness.
+His career demonstrates how a character actor can leave a deep impression with limited screen time.

 1928–1945